MD2Korg/software.md2k.org/content/under-the-hood/mcerebrum/architecture.md

 To achieve our goal of high-rate streaming data collection, logging, real-time processing, and intervention, we built a flexible, layered architecture.

 {{< figure src="/img/under-the-hood/mcerebrum/mc_overview.png" title="Architecture Overview" caption="mCerebrum overview illustrating how high-frequency data, 800+ Hz, is processed and includes components for real-time data quality assessment, privacy, model evaluation, biomarker computation, and triggered user engagement.">}}
+mCerebrum supports high-frequency raw sensor data collection in excess of 800 Hz or 70+ million samples/day, along with their curation, analysis, storage (2GB/day), and secure uploads to a cloud platform.
+Because it must work in resource-poor settings (several of current studies are with low-income participants), mCerebrum is built to operate the entire sensor-analyze-act pipeline locally, without a constant data connections.
+To meet these needs, mCerebrum has nine key capabilities:

+1. Concurrent connection to a wide variety of high-rate wearable sensors with an ability to add new sensors
+2. Ingest a large volume of rapidly arriving data for which native support does not yet exist in the smartphone hardware or operating system
+3. Quickly analyze incoming data to monitor for data quality problems so that errors can be corrected Reliable storage of quickly growing volume of sensor data, whose archival is critical to the development and validation of new biomarkers
+4. Control interruption to study participants (Self-report, Ecological Momentary assessments (EMA), and interventions (EMI)) limiting burden and cognitive overload while satisfying the numerous study requirements.
+5. Support a Sense-Analyze-Act pipeline for high-rate streaming sensor data
+		1. self-report and confirm/refute prompts
+		2. Development and evaluation of sensor-triggered interventions
+6. Seamless sharing of streaming data from multiple sensors to enable computation of multi-sensor biomarkers (stress, smoking, eating)
+7. Architecturally scalable to support concurrent computations of a large number of biomarkers without saturating the computation capacity or battery life of the mobile phone
+8. General-purpose and extensible to support a wide variety of sensors, biomarkers, and study designs

 The architecture is composed of five layers: